zookz/cordova-plugin-health/README.md

  - blood glucose
  - location (NA, TYPE_LOCATION)

 long term

-- add registration to updates (in Android, use sensors API of Google Fit)
+- add registration to updates
-- store vital signs on an encrypted DB in the case of Android
+- store vital signs on an encrypted DB in the case of Android (possible choice: [sqlcipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/))
 - add also Samsung Health as a health record for Android

 ## Contributions